 Yeah, well, we all make mistakes sometimes!

 Because here’s the thing you can’t fail to notice about India: it’s FULL of people.
 With a population of over 1.3 billion, there are people everywhere.
-So when you go to the major sites, especially on weekends and holidays, it will be crowded.
+So when you go to any of India’s top holiday destinations, especially on weekends and holidays, it will be crowded.
 Those photographers who take the aspirational wish-you-were-here images with no one in them apart from one carefully posed model looking wistfully into the empty distance – they did that ten years ago at 5 am on a Tuesday when the site was closed.
 If you show up during normal opening hours, you don’t stand the slightest chance of getting a clear shot.